xsf/xmpp.org/content/blog/newsletter/2025-08-05-newsletter.md

 ### XMPP at FrOSCon 20

-On August 16th & 17th, 2025, the [FrOSCon](https://froscon.org/en/) will hold it's 20th anniversary edition™.
+On August 16th & 17th, 2025, the [FrOSCon](https://froscon.org/en/) will hold its 20th anniversary edition™.
 It will take place at the Hochschule Bonn-Rhein-Sieg in Sankt Augustin, Germany, and the XMPP community will be part of it!

 While you are there, you may be interested in what is going on at the [Devrooms](https://froscon.org/en/program/project-rooms/).